OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 The following rules apply to all code contributions:

-- The git branch should be based on and targeting the `0.6.x` branch (except for config contributions, mentioned above).
-Even if a contribution is code, if it's related to configs (eg. adding a parser), it should target the configs branch.
-You should also try to create the branch from the most recent commit on master possible, to keep history clean.
+- The git branch should be based on and targeting the `0.6.x` branch.
+- You should also try to create the branch from the most recent commit on the relevant branch where possible, to keep history clean.
 - The code you commit must adhere to the rules defined in the project's `.editorconfig` file.
   Some IDEs can recognize `.editorconfig` files and fix some of the broken rules on each file save.
   Otherwise, you can use the `dotnet format OpenTabletDriver` command from the root of the project to sweep through all files.